hreypar/anks_sc/README.md

 # GSE194315_stellarscope

-Run Stellarscope on AS samples for Bruno
+Analysis of AS and HC PBMC samples (single cell RNA-seq)